justlark/fanjam/README.md

   R2](https://developers.cloudflare.com/r2/).
 - The SMTP provider for NocoDB is [MailerSend](https://mailersend.com).

+Out of the box, NocoDB hosts static assets from within the container via a Node server.
+When deploying a NocoDB instance for FanJam, we instead host those assets on a CDN (Cloudflare Workers), forwarding NocoDB API requests to the container via an edge function.
+When we deploy a NocoDB instance, the pipeline extracts the client bundle from the NocoDB image and pushes it to the CDN.
+It's important to note that NocoDB _is not_ intended to be deployed this way.

 FanJam is single-tenant, meaning we have a separate NocoDB instance, Postgres cluster, and object storage bucket per tenant environment.